 LinkedIn Image Post Dimension Requirements

-The infographic below illustrates how the dimensions for a single image post compare to other common visuals on LinkedIn, such as company page banners and link thumbnails.
+Below is an infographic that puts the dimensions for a single image post in perspective against some other common LinkedIn visuals, including company page banners and link thumbnails.

-As the chart demonstrates, single images and link thumbnails share almost identical landscape dimensions.
-This consistency helps create a uniform visual experience when you share content.
+As the chart shows, single images and link thumbnails have virtually identical landscape dimensions.
+The consistency in dimensions helps with a consistent visual experience when you share content.

 Strategic Use of Image Formats